danakj/craydate/craydate/README.md

    such as `foo-project` for the game crate `foo`.
 1. In the `Cargo.toml` file, change the `game` dependency's `package` and `path` to point to your game's crate.
-1. In the `Cargo.toml` file, remove or change the `game-assets` dependency's `package` and `path` to point to your game's asset-generating crate (when you have one, you can comment it out with a `#` for now).
+1. In the `Cargo.toml` file, if you want to use it, change the `game-assets` dependency's `package` and `path` to point to your game's asset-generating crate (when you have one, you can leave it commented out with a `#` for now).
-1. If you kept the `game-assets` dependency for generating assets, uncomment and fix the call to it from `src/bin/make_pdx.rs` (when you have one, you can ignore this for now).
+1. If you have a `game-assets` dependency for generating assets, uncomment and fix the call to it from `src/bin/make_pdx.rs` (when you have one, you can ignore this for now).
+1. If you have a `game-assets` dependency for generating assets, uncomment "game-assets" in the `bins` feature (when you have one, you can ignore this for now).
+It would look like `bins = ["craydate-build", game-assets"]`.

 ### Development Workflow